cabforum/forum/SMCWG-charter.md

 Therefore, in order to provide reasonable assurance, it is crucial to establish a standard method to validate an email address and the subject’s identity (if present) prior to binding them to the public key.
 “Reasonable assurance” is to be determined and defined by this SMCWG through studying the existing methods that exist in the industry, as well as identity management frameworks and any applicable legislation.

 An S/MIME certificate can also be used in an automated message with transfer agents that use cryptographic security services that do not require any human intervention, such as the signing of software-generated documents and the encryption of fax messages sent over the Internet.
 While these existing use cases are not in scope for the SMCWG, care will be exercised by the SMCWG to avoid unintended adverse effects to these uses.
-The security, stability and resiliency of the Internet shall be taken into consideration when the SMCWG forms its consensus.
+The security, stability and resiliency of the Internet will be taken into consideration when the SMCWG forms its consensus.
 The SMCWG will consult other technical communities when and as necessary.

 The objective of the SMCWG is to provide documents that describe an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary for the issuance and management of Publicly-Trusted S/MIME Certificates.